Terminal49/API/docs/In Depth Guides/2-web-hooks.md

 Visit https://app.terminal49.com/developers/webhooks and click the 'Create Webhook Endpoint' button to create your webhook through the UI.

-If you prefer to create webhooks programatically then see the [webhooks post endpoint documentation](https://developers.terminal49.com/docs/api/b3A6MTYyMzcyMA-create-a-webhook).
+If you prefer to create webhooks programatically then see the [webhooks POST endpoint documentation](https://developers.terminal49.com/docs/api/b3A6MTYyMzcyMA-create-a-webhook).

 ## Available Webook Events